juanlu70/movie-score-data-pipeline/README.md

 The program has a models.py file that defines the data models for the pipeline.

 The readers folder contains the data readers for each data source.

+Teh data folder constains the original data to be processed and data tests for the testings.